nav-x-llc/nav-x-docs/en/business-central/integration-framework/getting-started.md

 Continue with the how-to guides above to explore specific import formats and advanced features.

+## Getting Started with REST API Imports

+If you want to import data from a REST API rather than a file, the setup process is slightly different:

+1. Navigate to the **REST API Connections** page and create a new connection with your API's base URL and authentication credentials
+2. Add one or more **endpoints** to the connection, specifying the URL path and response data path
+3. Use the **Test Connection** action to verify connectivity
+4. Create an **integration** and link it to the REST API endpoint
+5. Configure **field mappings** to map JSON response fields to Business Central table fields

+For detailed instructions, see [Set Up REST API Import](how-to-rest-api-import.md).

 ## See Also

 - [NAV-X Integration Setup page](page-integration-setup.md)